 Ranking the Donkey Kong Country series

 Oh how I love the Donkey Kong country games!
 Ever since I played the first game around Christmas 1994, I’ve been hooked.
 All of the games feature a fun Nintendo protagonist and have excellent platforming controls.
 Not to mention the atmosphere, charm, whimsy, and creativity is astounding in each entry.
-It’s my third favorite series of all time (behind Zelda and Metroid).
+It’s one of my favorite series of all time (behind Zelda and Metroid).
 So let’s try ranking the Donkey Kong Country series!

-5. Donkey Kong Country 3: Dixie’s Double Trouble
+4. Donkey Kong Country 3: Dixie’s Double Trouble

 This game had the misfortune of releasing right around the time the N64 did.
 And that wasn’t a “soft leap” like today’s console transitions-it was a mind-blowing revolution to the world of Mario 64, the likes of which had never (and possibly will never again) been seen!
 I completely missed out on the release back in 1996, and didn’t play it until more than a decade later when I was on a SNES nostalgia kick.
 And you know what?
 DKC 3 is a fun and charming game.